Kyle-Shanks/LP/README.md

 - `::clear` - Turn off all of the lights on the Launchpad
 - `::clearGrid` - Turn off the lights of the main 8x8 grid
-- `::setButtonColor` - Set the color of a specific button (Arguments: buttonId, colorId, colorType)
+- `::setButton` - Set the color of a specific button (Arguments: buttonId, colorId, colorType)
-- `::setGroupColor` - Set the color of a group of buttons (Arguments: buttonIdArray, colorId, colorType)
+- `::setGroup` - Set the color of a group of buttons (Arguments: buttonIdArray, colorId, colorType)
-- `::setRowColor` - Set the color of a row of buttons (Arguments: rowId, colorId, colorType)
+- `::setRow` - Set the color of a row of buttons (Arguments: rowId, colorId, colorType)
-- `::setColumnColor` - Set the color of a column of buttons (Arguments: columnId, colorId, colorType)
+- `::setColumn` - Set the color of a column of buttons (Arguments: columnId, colorId, colorType)
-- `::setGridColor` - Set the color of all grid button (Arguments: colorId, colorType)
+- `::setGrid` - Set the color of all grid button (Arguments: colorId, colorType)
-- `::setRightColumnColor` - Set the color of the right row of circular buttons (Arguments: colorId, colorType)
+- `::setRightColumn` - Set the color of the right row of circular buttons (Arguments: colorId, colorType)
-- `::setTopRowColor` - Set the color of the top row of circular buttons (Arguments: colorId, colorType)
+- `::setTopRow` - Set the color of the top row of circular buttons (Arguments: colorId, colorType)
-- `::setArrowColor` - Set the color of the arrow buttons in the top row (Arguments: colorId, colorType)
+- `::setArrows` - Set the color of the arrow buttons in the top row (Arguments: colorId, colorType)
-- `::setModeColor` - Set the color of the mode buttons in the top row (Arguments: colorId, colorType)
+- `::setModeButtons` - Set the color of the mode buttons in the top row (Arguments: colorId, colorType)
-- `::setQuadrantColor` - Set the color of a specific quadrant of the main grid (Arguments: quadrantId, colorId, colorType)
+- `::setQuadrant` - Set the color of a specific quadrant of the main grid (Arguments: quadrantId, colorId, colorType)
-- `::setAllColor` - Set the color of all buttons on the Launchpad (Arguments: colorId, colorType)
+- `::setAll` - Set the color of all buttons on the Launchpad (Arguments: colorId, colorType)

 The `colorId` argument corresponds to the color ids assigned to the Launchpad.
 This argument will default to 0, which will turn off the button.
 Note: (A list of the colors by id if available in LP.colors)